NHS Director NHS Director

 Private Alexander Quapash*

-Private Thomas Sawin, III
+Private Thomas Sawin Jr.

-Private Thomas Sawin, III (1752-1856), of English heritage, was 23 years old when he responded to the alarm on April 19, 1775.
+Private Thomas Sawin Jr. (1752-1856), of English heritage, was 23 years old when he responded to the alarm on April 19, 1775.
 He also marched on Bunker Hill on June 17, 1775 and continued to serve through the fall and winter of 1775 - 76.

 Private Henry Smith

 Private Henry Smith of Natick, son of Timothy and Esther, was born around 1752.
 He married Mary (aka Molly) Fuller of Boylston in 1791.
+According to Henry’s son, Amos Smith, Henry was wounded at Bunker Hill when a musket left a “furrow” on his head.

 Private Jacob Speen*

 Private Jacob Speen (1754-unknown), of Indigenous and possibly African heritage, was 21 years old when he enlisted in the Massachusetts Militia and fought at the Battle of Bunker Hill on June 17, 1775.
+In October 1775, a record lists his name on an “order for bounty coat or its equivalent in money” out of Cambridge Camp.
+That order places Speen in close proximiy to General George Washington’s military headquarters during the Siege of Boston.

 Private Caesar Thompson*